Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Passports and Visas

 Non-residents of Indonesia require a full passport to enter the country, which should be valid for six months beyond the expected length of stay.
 They must also have proof (tickets) of onward travel or return passage.
-A scanned copy of the photo page of your passport will be required by local authorities.

-Please note that visa regulations are subject to change and we advise that you check your own visa requirements prior to travel.
+Please note that visa regulations are subject to change and it is important that you check your own visa requirements prior to travel.

 Travel Insurance